lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

 Report a bug or something, not that you'd know if that command was a bug

 * `request`
-Request a suggestion for a radio station to be added in
+Request a suggestion for a radio station to be added in (Limited to using this command 3 times a day)

 # Hosting Anime Radio Club as your own bot:
 ## Dependencies